-Zara is the hero of the high-street, offering stylish yet affordable pieces across the globe – but is it considered fast fashion?
+Zara is known as the hero of the high-street, offering stylish yet affordable pieces to shoppers across the globe – but is it considered fast fashion?

 Founded by Amancio Ortega in 1974, the Spanish-born brand is now worth an unbelievable £14billion.

 With hundreds of new items arriving online and in-store every week, Zara relies on a quick turnaround of designs, from the moment a garment is seen on the catwalk, to when a garment goes on sale.

 Fast fashion is unsustainable as it encourages consumers to buy an item to wear just a few times while it’s on trend and then dispose of it.
 This may be donating to charity or literally throwing it in the bin, but the majority of the time it ends up in landfill.

 Is Zara ethical?

 It’s important to note the working conditions and wages of Zara’s staff.

 After unpaid factory workers, hired by Turkish manufacturer Bravo Tekstil to produce clothes for various brands including Zara, sewed hidden messages into clothing for customers to find, Inditex worked with a trade union and other retailers to establish a ‘hardship fund’ to help the group of workers.

 Zara has since started to improve the working conditions of their workers, introducing a code of conduct that protects workers and audits to ensure this is enforced.
 Zara also publishes a list of suppliers, information of supplier audits and on gender equality, forced labour and freedom of association.